 OA: What is one challenge you had to overcome as a child or a teenager?

 OA: What is your current job?
-Tell us what a typical day looks like in your life right now?
+Tell us what a typical day looks like in your life right now.

 OA: What do you like to do for fun when you are not working?
 Do you have any hobbies?

-OA: Tell us what you think God is doing in your life right now?
+OA: Tell us what you think God is doing in your life right now.

-Adenech: I do not have the words to say what God is doing on my life.
+Adenech: I do not have the words to say what God is doing in my life.
 He is doing a lot.
 So much that I cannot even tell it all, he is everything for me.
 He does a lot for me.
 He is a father to me because I have no father.
 He is the strength of my world.

 Adenech: I went to school at Shashemene for eight years.
 That was an answer to our prayers because I came with my younger sister.
 I thank God for that.
-I want to thank Stacy so much, and the Out of the Ashes board members for my success.
+I want to thank Stacy and the Out of the Ashes board members for my success.
 If I did not go to school, I could not be a social worker.
 Thank you so much.
-It has shaped my behavior, and I pray that one day my life and my story can be a testimony for Out of the Ashes.
+It has shaped my behavior.
+I pray that one day my life and my story can be a testimony for Out of the Ashes.